• Skip to main content

 I completely forgot about this recipe and need to make these more now.
 If you’re looking for a quick treat you can easily pull them out of the fridge and pop one in your mouth.
 It’s like eating a chocolate chip cookie but without the baking.

-What is flaxseed good for?
-Flaxseed is high in fiber and omega 3 fatty acids.
+• Ground flaxseed - Flaxseed is high in fiber and omega 3 fatty acids.
 It can help improve digestion and help lower cholesterol levels.

 How to Make Energy Balls